nrfconnect/sdk-nrf/samples/cellular/lwm2m_client/sample_description.rst

 Before building and running the sample, complete the following steps:

 1. Select the device you plan to test.
 #.
-Select the LwM2M server for testing.
+Select the LwM2M Server for testing.
 #.
-Setup the LwM2M server by completing the steps listed in :ref:`server_setup_lwm2m_client`.
+Setup the LwM2M Server by completing the steps listed in :ref:`server_setup_lwm2m_client`.
    This step retrieves the server address and the security tag that will be needed during the next steps.
 #. :ref:`server_addr_PSK`.